$W$-algebras and the equivalence of bihamiltonian, Drinfeld-Sokolov and Dirac reductions: Poisson Geometry and reductions

 \subsection{Local Poisson brackets and Dirac reduction}

-In this section we fix notations and we review the Dirac reduction for local Poisson brackets on loop spaces.

-A Poisson manifold $M$ is a manifold endowed with a Poisson bracket $\{.,.\}$, i.e a bilinear skewsymmetric on the space of smooth functions satisfying the Leibnitz rule and the Jacobi identity.

-Let $(u^1,...,u^n)$ be local coordinates on $M$.
-Let $\lop M$ denote the loop space of $M$, i.e the space of smooth maps from the circle to $M$.
-A local Poisson bracket on $\lop M$ is a Poisson bracket on the space of local functional on $\lop M$ which can be written in the form
+Let $M$ be a manifold.
+The loop space $\lop M$ of $M$ is the space of smooth maps from the circle to $M$.
+A local Poisson bracket $\{.,.\}$ on $\lop M$ is a Poisson bracket on the space of local functional on $\lop M$.
+If we choose local coordinates $(u^1,...,u^n)$, then $\{.,.\}$ is a finite summation of the form